poppygo/theme-poppygo-one/exampleSite/content/components/article-multi-column/index.md

 ## What does it do?
 This component takes the main page content and presents it for reading purposes.
+This will be presented in fix width columns, so the wider the screen the more columns.

 ## What can you customize?
 Like all components, you can customize the appearance, setting background color, background image, overlay texture, parallax effect and item background color.

 Because it presents the Main Content, you can use markdown with our shortcodes to present your content as you like.